Zuiganji Temple (Entrance)

 Zuiganji Temple's Kuri (National Treasure)

-At this time "Matsushima Seiryuzan Zuigan Enpuku Zenji (Zuiganji)," and the main hall, priests' quarters, and other buildings, which are now designated as national treasures, were all built by Date Masamune.
+at this time"Matsushima Seiryuzan Zuigan Enpuku Zenji (Zuiganji)"was established, and all of the buildings, including the main hall and the priest's quarters, which are now designated as national treasures, were constructed by Date Masamune.

 Zuiganji Temple (Main Hall)